MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 Alternatively, you can also follow the step-by-step guide below:

-1. Create a standard Azure AI Agent following steps [here]([../../quickstart.md])
+1. Create a standard Azure AI Agent by following the steps in the [quickstart](../../quickstart.md).

-1. Register the Bing Search provider
+1. Register the Bing Search provider.

    ```console
        az provider register --namespace 'Microsoft.Bing'
    ```

-1. Create a new Grounding with Bing Search resource in [Azure portal](https://portal.azure.com/#create/Microsoft.BingGroundingSearch), and select the different fields in the creation form.
+1. Create a new Grounding with Bing Search resource in the [Azure portal](https://portal.azure.com/#create/Microsoft.BingGroundingSearch), and select the different fields in the creation form.
 Make sure you create this Grounding with Bing Search resource in the same resource group as your Azure AI Agent, AI Project, and other resources.

 1. After you have created a Grounding with Bing Search resource, you can find it in [Azure portal](https://portal.azure.com/#home).
-Going to the resource group you have created the resource at, search for the Grounding with Bing Search resource you have created.
+Navigate to the resource group you've created the resource in, search for the Grounding with Bing Search resource you have created.

     :::image type="content" source="../../media/tools/bing/resource-azure-portal.png" alt-text="A screenshot of the Bing resource in the Azure portal." lightbox="../../media/tools/bing/resource-azure-portal.png":::